 Required Documents

-- Death Certificate: A certified copy of the deceased’s death certificate is necessary to validate the claim of survivorship.
+- Death Certificate: A certified copy of the deceased’s death certificate is necessary to validate the survivorship claim.

-- Property Deed: The original property deed establishes ownership and details the property in question.
+- Property Deed: The original deed establishes ownership and details the property.

 - Affidavit of Survivorship Form: This form must include the deceased’s name, date of death, property description, and the survivor’s information.

-- Identification: A government-issued photo ID of the surviving owner may be required for verification purposes.
+- Identification: A government-issued photo ID of the surviving owner may be required for verification.

 - Notarization: Many jurisdictions require notarization of the affidavit to ensure authenticity.